Connect with others who understand.

 Orthostatic hypotension can interfere with daily life in significant ways and may even be dangerous.
 Understanding how it is connected to MS and how to manage it can help you keep an eye on this symptom and prevent more serious problems from developing.

-Orthostatic hypotension is one variety of autonomic nervous system dysfunction seen in people with MS. The autonomic nervous system is responsible for controlling automatic bodily functions such as blood pressure, heart rate, and digestion.
-Other MS-related problems with the autonomic nervous system can include sleep problems, bladder issues, gastrointestinal problems, unwarranted sweating, and cardiovascular issues.
+Orthostatic hypotension is one variety of autonomic nervous system dysfunction seen in people with MS. The autonomic nervous system controls automatic bodily functions like blood pressure, heart rate, and digestion.
+Other MS-related problems with the autonomic nervous system can include:

-Orthostatic hypotension may occur unrelated to MS, too.
-Age counts as one risk factor for this particular type of low blood pressure, which appears more commonly in adults 65 years old or more.
-Some medications — like diuretics, beta blockers, and certain antidepressants — also put a person at risk for orthostatic hypotension.
-In some people, dizziness upon standing occurs immediately after eating a large meal.
+Orthostatic hypotension can occur unrelated to MS. Age is one risk factor for this particular type of low blood pressure.
+It appears more commonly in adults aged 65 or older.
+Some medications — like diuretics, beta-blockers, and certain antidepressants — also put a person at risk for orthostatic hypotension.
+In some people, orthostatic hypotension occurs immediately after eating a large meal.
 That type of dizziness is known as postprandial hypotension.

 • Parkinson’s disease